bullet-train-co/bullet_train-core/bullet_train/docs/field-partials/dynamic-forms-dependent-fields.md

 * Not rely on a custom Stimulus controller to control the `disabled` state of the "Other" field
 * Show/hide multiple dependent fields based on the value of the `dependable` field.
 * Update more than the field itself, but also the value of its `label`.
-As an example, the [`address_field`](/docs/field-partials/address-field.md) partial shows an empty "State / Province / Region" sub-field by default, and on changing the `:country_id` field to the United States, changes the whole `:region_id` to "State" as its label and with all US States as its choices.
+As an example, the [`address_field`](/docs/field-partials/address-field.md) partial shows an empty "State / Province / Region" sub-field by default, and on changing the `:country_id` field to the United States, changes the whole `:region_id` to "State or Territory" as its label and with all US States and territories as its choices.

 For these situations, Bullet Train has a `dependent_fields_frame` partial that's made to listen to `dependable:updated` events by default.